nmdarksky/nmdarksky.github.io/state_council.md

 **Mark Goodman**
 ![image](bios/goodman.jpeg){: style="float: left ; width: 20% ; padding: 15px"}

+Mark Goodman is from Albuquerque and serves as the president of The Albuquerque Astronomical Society.

 **Michael Hensley**

 Michael Hensley is a Founder of Dark Sky New Mexico, a remote